kubernetes-study-guide/Kubernetes-Study-Guide/06_namespaces/namespaces.md

 No resources found.
 ```

 This is not strictly true.
-In Kubernetes we have a feature called namespaces that lets us segment/organise all our objects into a construct know as namespaces.
+In Kubernetes we have a feature called namespaces that lets us segment/organise all our objects into a construct known as namespaces.
 Here's the current list of namespaces:

 ```bash
 $ kubectl get namespaces